p2xai/nighty-gif-optimize/README.md

 2. If speed modification is requested, FFmpeg is used to adjust the playback speed
 3. Giflossy applies lossy compression to reduce file size
 4. The optimized GIF is sent back to the Discord channel through Nighty Selfbot
-5. If the file is still over 8MB, it's uploaded to litterbox.catbox.moe with a time-limited link
+5. If the file is still over the configured limit (default 8MB), it's uploaded to litterbox.catbox.moe with a time-limited link

 ## Default Settings